 The second main disadvantage to gas grills is that you are limited as to where you can use them.
 Gas grills require quite a bit of space to use and are almost exclusively used outdoors.
 Gas grills cannot be placed anywhere near any materials that could catch on fire.
 Gas grills are also large in size, and therefore, require a good amount of space to use.
 Gas grills also give off a large amount of smoke, which again, makes it necessary to use them outside.

 Electric grills have become increasingly more popular over the past few years because they are user-friendly and environmentally friendly.
-The main advantage of an electric grill is that they turn on instantly and are ready to use in seconds.
+The main advantage of an electric grill is that they turn on instantly and are ready to use in seconds, states The Spruce Eats.
 There is not a fire source, and the heat controls are usually in the form of high, medium, and low.

 Electric grills have an advantage over gas grills because they can be used indoors.
 Since electric grills generate significantly less smoke and heat than gas grills, they are the usual choice for indoor grilling.
 Electric grills can be used inside a kitchen safely and with relatively little mess.
 Another reason electric grills are commonly used indoors is that they are usually smaller than gas grills.
 Electric grills are often small enough to be placed on a kitchen countertop.